-A wide variety of policies have spatially concentrated costs and diffuse benefits.
-In many cases, such policies exhibit severe governance failures.
-We present a formal model to investigate how these policy failures relate to institutions for resident participation.
+Institutions for resident participation are common in land use policymaking, yet they are often associated with stark inequalities.
+We present a formal model to investigate the relationship between participation and inequality in land use decisions.
 In the model, residents of two districts compete to oppose a locally costly (but socially beneficial) proposal.
-Participatory institutions allow residents to send a costly signal of their preferences to an official.
-But this signal produces inefficiencies in the regulatory process.
-The official only establishes participatory institutions when they are moderately biased toward one district.
-When extremely biased, the official unilaterally benefits one district at the other’s expense; when sufficiently egalitarian, the official allows each district to approve or veto projects themselves.
-We connect the establishment of participatory institutions to the changing structure of urban politics in the wake of the Great Society.
+Participatory institutions allow residents to send a costly signal of their preferences to a politician.
+The politician only establishes participatory institutions when they are moderately biased toward one district.
+When extremely biased, the politician unilaterally benefits one district at the other’s expense; when sufficiently egalitarian, the politician allows each district to approve or veto projects themselves.
+We relate these results to the changing structure of urban politics in the wake of the Great Society.
 Amid debates over preemption and exclusionary zoning, this argument suggests an alternative approach to facilitate new housing development by deepening local democracy.

-Keywords: local politics, nimbyism, formal model, land use policy, Great Society
+Keywords: formal model, land use policy, local democracy, nimbyism, participation, Great Society

 JEL Classification: H11, H77, R31, R52